noseglasses/elf_diff/README.md

 <h1><img style="vertical-align:middle" src="./images/favicon.png"> elf_diff - A Tool to Compare Elf Binaries</h1>

-## Example Output
+## An Initial Example

-Before going into detail about what elf_diff does, let's start with an [example](https://github.com/CapeLeidokos/elf_diff/blob/master/examples/elf_diff_test_static_1.pdf), a pdf report file that was generated as part of one of the regression tests of this project.
-Two similar versions of a simple C++ program are compiled and linked.
-The two elf-files resulting from this procedure are then compared and their prominent similarities and differences are reported.
-As an alternative to pdf files, html pages may be generated, featuring sortable tables.
+Before going into detail about what elf_diff does, let's start with an [example](https://capeleidokos.github.io/elf_diff/) of a multi page html report that was generated as part of one of the regression tests of this project.

+The test compiles, links and compares the elf files of two similar versions of a simple C++ program.
+The self contained HTML report that is generated in a subdirectory allows to explore the prominent similarities and differences between the symbols defined in the two elf files.

+As an alternative to multi page html reports, self contained single-file reports and [pdf reports](https://github.com/CapeLeidokos/elf_diff/blob/master/examples/elf_diff_test_static_1.pdf) may be generated.

 HTML reports look as follows: